judicodes/carbon-emission-calculator/README.md

 ### `npm run format-fix`
 Fixes formatting errors.

+## GitHub Actions
-The Linter and Formatter will also run via GitHub Actions with every push to `main` and on every pull request.
+A set of GitHub actions will run with every push to `main` and on every pull request to ensure that
+* the code builds
+* there are no linting or formatting issues
+* all unit tests pass